Coaster Enthusuasts of Canada

 "Won't the train come off the tracks?"

 Explain that all modern roller coaster have wheels on top of the track, beside the track, and under the track.
-It cannot come off the track.
+It cannot come off.

 "I might get sick."

 Show the safety bars and seat belts.
 Explain how they lock in place and can only be released in the station.
-Later when your new riding partner graduates to loopers, tell him about the shoulder restraints, and the waist & shoulder restraints on stand-up coasters.
-Mention that although some ride with their hands in the air, that there is nothing wrong with holding on.
-Holding on gives your new rider an extra sense of security.
+Later when your new riding partner graduates to loopers, tell them about the shoulder restraints, and the waist and shoulder restraints on stand-up coasters.
+Mention that although some people ride with their hands in the air, that there is nothing wrong with holding on.
+Holding on gives your new riders an extra sense of security.

 Good Luck and Happy Riding!